Caffeine in Matcha: Explained from Content to Health Benefits and Recommended Daily Intake

 As you can see, matcha is very healthy, but it does contain a lot of caffeine, so you should be careful not to consume too much of it.

-Excessive caffeine intake can cause symptoms such as headaches, anxiety, and sleep disorders.
 Pregnant and breastfeeding women should be especially careful as there are restrictions on caffeine intake.

 Also, caffeine has a diuretic effect, so consuming large amounts of matcha can disrupt the body's fluid balance.